 Carole Langford is a past president of Living and Learning in Retirement and a founder and past president of Third Age Learning-York Region.

 Directors-at-Large on the Executive Committee:

-Louise Pope was involved in the start-up of Third Age Barrie and is chair of their Executive Committee.
-Before retiring she was in management in community health and social services, and more recently, was fund developer at a local community living agency.
+Louise Pope is the co-founder of Third Age Barrie Lifelong Learning and is chair of its Executive Committee.
+A social worker by training, Louise worked in management in community health and social services in the Region of York and County of Simcoe.

 Sandra Kerr is the director of programs for 50 Plus in the G. Raymond Chang School of Continuing Education at Ryerson University.
 She is well known in the lifelong learning community in North America.